 #1 Horse Brand Paints

-If you are looking for a safe paint to use on horses then a good paint to look for would be “horse brand paints.”
+If you are looking for a safe paint to use on horses, then a good paint to look for would be “horse brand paints.”
 These paints are specifically created and marketed for use on horses.
-They tend to be water-based non toxic and are easily washable.
+They tend to be water-based, non-toxic, and easily washable.

 I recommend Tail Tamer Pony Paint which has vibrant, bright colors but is safe and easily washable with soap and water.

 - Can be removed easily by brushing off, hosing, or letting it naturally fade.